gc-na/cshellwiki.github.io/wiki/zypper_english.md

-# [Linux] Bash zypper Uso: Package management tool for openSUSE
+# [Linux] C Shell (csh) zypper usage: Package management tool

 ## Overview
-The `zypper` command is a command-line package management tool used in openSUSE and SUSE Linux Enterprise.
-It allows users to install, update, remove, and manage software packages from repositories.
+The `zypper` command is a command-line package manager for openSUSE and SUSE Linux Enterprise systems.
+It allows users to install, update, remove, and manage software packages efficiently.

 ## Usage
-The basic syntax for using `zypper` is as follows:
+The basic syntax of the `zypper` command is as follows:

 ```bash
 zypper [options] [arguments]